prisma/prisma1/README.md

 Acting as a "GraphQL database proxy", Prisma provides a GraphQL-based abstraction for your databases enabling you to read and write data with GraphQL queries and mutations.
 Using [Prisma bindings](https://github.com/graphcool/prisma-binding), you can access Prisma's GraphQL API from your programming language.

-Prisma servers run as standalone processes which allows for them to be scaled independetly from your API server.
+Prisma servers run as standalone processes which allows for them to be scaled independently from your API server.

 <!-- Prisma is a secure API layer that sits in front of your database.
 Acting as a _GraphQL database proxy_, Prisma exposes a powerful GraphQL API and manages rate limiting, authentication, logging and a host of other features.
 Because Prisma is a standalone process, it can be scaled independently from your application layer and provide scalable subscriptions infrastructure. -->